futuresuper/website/src/posts/the-bad-investment-that-is-short-changing-your-super.md

 ---
-title: The bad investment that is short-changing your super
+title: "The bad investment that is short-changing your super"
+slug: the-bad-investment-that-is-short-changing-your-super
 date: 2019-02-05T19:17:14.241Z
 tags:
   - Divestment